The Cloud Cam took flight at the Chyron press conference

-The Cloud Cam, a lightweight hovering camera controlled via an iPad, whirred around the company's press conference, highlighting how new technologies like tablets may be used to both watch images captured by the robotic camera and control the camera itself.
+The Cloud Cam, a lightweight hovering camera controlled via an iPad, whirred around the company’s Monday morning press conference, highlighting how new technologies like tablets may be used to both watch images captured by the robotic camera and control the camera itself.

 For graphics management, the company is showcasing BlueNet, an end-to-end graphics workflow solution that offers graphics asset management, leverages graphics creation and improves real-time playout.
 The system is used by Sinclair Broadcast, the NHL and Norwegian public service broadcaster NRK to streamline broadcast workflows.